 Created the Supported Decision Making website;

-Presented at numerous conferences on supported decision making;
+Presented at numerous conferences on SDM;

 Developed and presented multi-part webinar series;